fniessink/toisto/docs/software.md

     }
 }
 ```

-Note that because the second person singular and plural are the same in English, Toisto needs to tell the user whether it is asking for a translation of the singular version or the plural version of "You are".
-The note is the part after the semicolon (`;`).

 Because Finnish does not distinguish between male and female gender, the third person singular of verbs in Finnish is included directly under the `third person` key: